onDevio/docker-drcon/README.md

 4. Create containers: `docker-compose up -d`
 5. Check it's running: `docker-compose ps`.
 You should see a list of 5 containers running.

+**A Note for Mac users**: If you are using Docker in Mac, replace "localhost" with Docker's IP for the rest of the article.
+You can find what's Docker's IP by running `docker-machine ip`.

-Now point a web browser to http://localhost/web.
+Now point a web browser to http://**localhost**/.
 You should see a welcome page.

+Try this before getting into how it works:

+1. Scale up the web to 3 containers: `docker-compose scale simple=3`
+2. Open another terminal to watch the logs: `docker-compose logs simple`
+3. Go back to the first terminal and stress test the app: `docker-compose stress ab -n 1000 -c 10 http://localhost/`
+4. Watch the logs again.
+See how traffic is dispatched to every `simple` container?

+Enough fun.
+Let's get to how it works.

+# How it works